audiracmichelle/hdsi_aws_impact_computing/docs/getting-started.md

 # Getting Started

-## How do I access to AWS solutions via Harvard?
+## How do I access AWS solutions via Harvard?

 These are the main routes: